Skip to content

 And lots...
 And lots...
 Of lover's eyes...

-My degrees include a Ph.D. in French literature from Yale University, where I studied with Harold Bloom and Peter Brooks, an M.Phil. from Paris IV, an M.A. from Lyon II, an M.A. in comparative literature from S.F.S.U., and graduate studies and a B.A. in the philosophy of language from UC Berkeley and Pomona college.
+My degrees include a Ph.D. in French literature from Yale University, where I studied with Harold Bloom and Peter Brooks, an M.Phil. from Paris IV, an M.A. from Lyon II, an M.A. in comparative literature from S.F.S.U., and graduate studies and a B.A. in the philosophy of language from UC Berkeley and Pomona College.

-My paintings have been acquired for private collections, exhibited at Bergdorf Goodman, the Miller Gallery, the Liz Lidgett Gallery, and others; made available as prints through Artfully Walls and Anthropologie; and featured in the forums "Colossal", "My Modern Met", and "Antiques & the Arts Weekly", the magazines Tatler and Where Women Create, and the canonical reference books Lover's Eyes: Eye Miniatures from the Skier Collection and Phaidon's The Jewelry Book, as well as included in the decor books Beautiful Living and art for everyone.
+My paintings have been acquired for private collections, exhibited at Bergdorf Goodman, the Miller Gallery, the Liz Lidgett Gallery, and others; made available as prints through Artfully Walls and Anthropologie; and featured in the forums "Colossal", "My Modern Met", and "Antiques & the Arts Weekly", the magazines Tatler and Where Women Create, and the canonical reference books Lover's Eyes: Eye Miniatures from the Skier Collection and Phaidon's The Jewelry Book, as well as included in the decor books Beautiful Living and Art for Everyone.
 View my c.v. here.